IncDocAdmin/docs/docs/eva/pre-built-agents/overview.md

 Users can open the Agent Store, click **Connect** for the Agent, and follow the on-screen instructions to **Add Connection**.
 <img src="../images/add-connection.png" alt="add-connection" title="add-connection" style="border: 1px solid gray; zoom:60%;">

-Once the connection is added successfully, the agent can take users’ questions or queries using the Ask or Search Anything box on the AI for Work homepage.
+Once the connection is added successfully, the agent can take users’ questions or queries using the Ask or Search Anything box on the (In) Business Productivity homepage.